joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6565158/2025/08/20/mlb-left-handed-pitching-the-windup/

 **Top pitching prospect Bubba Chandler to make MLB debut in Pirates bullpen: Source**\
-`With superior athleticism, a power fastball and multiple promising off-speed pitches, Chandler has a chance to be a force in the majors.`\
+`With superior athleticism, a power fastball and promising off-speed pitches, Chandler has a chance to be a force in the majors.`\
 https://nytimes.com/athletic/6565041/2025/08/20/bubba-chandler-mlb-promotion-pirates-bullpen/

 **Monsoon Rains Bring Mumbai to a Standstill**\